quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### UX

 ### Templates
-  A majority of the frontend design will occur in View, but we will want to implement Django Templates for 2 cases.
+  A majority of the frontend design will use the Vue.js framework, but we will want to implement Django Templates for 2 cases.
-    Case 1: A django template is needed to connect the back to the front.
+  - Case 1: A django template is needed to connect the back to the front.
-    Case 2: To protect the system, we can make the signing up/logging in its own Django app that will authenticate logging in so that you must be a verified user to use the rest of the app.
+  - Case 2: To protect the system, we can make the signing up/logging in its own Django app that will authenticate logging in so that the visitor must be a verified user to use the rest of the app.
 This method will utilize the Django settings.py variables as well since you can tell it what the login page will be.

   This won't deal with many of the external links since it will be an isolated app that's sole purpose is to add & validate users and redirect them based off of the type of account they are.